radareorg/radare2-book/scripting/loops.md

  - functions
  - flags

-This is possible with `@@@` command.
-E.g., the previous example of listing information about functions can be done with it:
+This is done using the `@@@` command.
+The previous example of listing information about functions can also be done using the `@@@` command:

 ```
 [0x004047d6]> afi @@@ functions ~name
 ```
-This will extract `name` field from `afi` output and will output the huge list of function names.
-We can choose only second column, to remove redundant `name:` on every line:
+This will extract `name` field from `afi` output and will output a huge list of function names.
+We can choose only the second column, to remove the redundant `name:` on every line:
 ```
 [0x004047d6]> afi @@@ functions ~name[1]
 ```